feng1st/coframework/README.md

 }
 ```

-And somewhere in a business extension package:
+And in somewhere in a business extension package, use the same `ChainExtension` to record any change to the chain and
+the arguments, BEFORE the using of the chain of course:

 ```java